ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

-- This is positioned around 397px vertically.
+- This element is positioned around 397px vertically.
 - Applied to both styles.
 - Shrinks over time, like `approachcircle.png`
 - Usage is forced when `spinner-circle.png` or `spinner-top.png` is skinned.
-- This is also used for [osu!taiko](/wiki/osu!taiko).
+- This element is also used for [osu!taiko](/wiki/osu!taiko).

 ---